kamkash/math-app/README.md

 - https://github.com/deepseek-ai/DeepSeek-Math

+## ollama
+To start ollama now and restart at login: brew services start ollama

+if you don't want/need a background service you can just run:
+  /opt/homebrew/opt/ollama/bin/ollama serve

 ## llama.cpp
 ./run.sh -n 2048 "what is 25% of 256.00.
 IMP: give the output in a valid JSON string" ./run.sh -n 2048 "solve x^2 - 2x + 9.
 IMP: give the output in a valid JSON string"